raganwald/raganwald.github.com/_posts/2018-09-12-y-not-one-more.md

 Given that JavaScript already has `Object` and `Map`, the only motivation to snarf any of `Hash`'s behaviour is going to be the ability to set default values.
 This is rather handy in Ruby, so let's come up with a toy implementation we can play with in JavaScript.

 the first thing we have to decide is whether we'll base our implementation on `Object` or `Map`.
 For the purposes of this essay, `Object` has the nicer syntax, and using objects as dictionaries is the usual case in JavaScript.
-And a `Map` implemention will be trivial once the basic pattern is articulated.
+And a `Map` implementation will be trivial once the basic pattern is articulated.

 When we create an instance of `Hash`, we'll wrap it in a `Proxy`[^proxy] to handle access.

-[^proxy]: The [Proxy](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Proxy) object is used to define custom behavior for fundamental operations (e.g. property lookup, assignment, enumeration, function invocation, etc).
+[^proxy]: The [Proxy](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Proxy) object is used to define custom behaviour for fundamental operations (e.g. property lookup, assignment, enumeration, function invocation, etc).
 It is enormously flexible, but extremely slow compared to "native" behaviour.
 Does that mean we should never use it?
 No, it means we should use our judgment.

 What behaviour do we want?